For Premier Experiences, Experience Premier

 Gratuities for the guides, drivers, and other service providers encountered (e.g., bellman, concierge, server) are not included, unless otherwise stated, and are at the discretion of the client.

-We have chosen not to include motor coach driver and guide gratuities in the price of your tour because we truly believe that gratuities are an important way for you to express your appreciation.
+We have chosen not to include motor coach driver and guide gratuities in the price of your tour because we believe that gratuities are an important way for you to express your appreciation.

 We ask you that you extend gratuities on an individual basis rather than as a group, and we offer the following guidelines to assist you in determining an appropriate amount.